 Father remembers son killed in hammer throw at track meet

-''That just totally changed him, and he wanted to go and tell other young people about God,'' she said. ''That's what he was doing at Wheaton.''
+''That just totally changed him, and he wanted to go and tell other young people about God,'' she told the newspaper. ''That's what he was doing at Wheaton.''